UniOfGreenwich/ELEE1147_Exercises/src/Recursion/Recursion.md

     </div>

 9. Modifying the factorial function more, you could try and output each result per recursion.
-Add the following `printf` call in the `else` block above the `return` line:
+Add the following `printf` at the top of the function's body:

 ```c
 printf("%d x %d = %d\n",n, (n-1), n * (n - 1));